Al-Bassa: 1940s

-Israel
+1948 Palestine war

-Al-Bassa was captured by Yishuv's Haganah forces during the 1948 Arab–Israeli War, in Operation Ben-Ami, on May 14, 1948.
+Al-Bassa was captured by paramilitary Haganah forces during the 1948 Arab–Israeli War, in Operation Ben-Ami, on May 14, 1948.
 Al-Bassa's defenders were local militia men.
 Following its capture, the Haganah's Palmach forces concentrated the villagers in the local church where they shot and killed a number of youths before chasing the villagers out.
 One witness to the expulsion said that it was preceded by soldiers shooting and killing five villagers inside the church, while another said seven villagers were shot and killed by soldiers outside the church.

-Al-Bassa was completely destroyed by the Israelis with the exception of a few houses, a church, and a Muslim shrine.
+Al-Bassa's residents were expelled as part of the 1948 Palestinian expulsion and flight, and the village was completely destroyed by the Israelis with the exception of a few houses, a church, and a Muslim shrine.

 At least 60 of the Christian villagers of Al-Bassa were taken by the Haganah to Mazra'a, where they remained for more than a year.
 Altogether 81 residents of al-Bassa became Israeli citizens as internally displaced Palestinians who lost their land rights and ended up in places like Nazareth.
 The only day on which Palestinians did not require a permit to travel during that period was Israel's Independence Day.
-On this day, which Palestinians call Nakba Day, internally displaced Palestinians would visit their former villages.
-Wakim Wakim, an attorney from Al-Bassa and a leading member of the Association for the Defense of the Rights of the Internally Displaced explains: "The day when Israel celebrates is the day we mourn" (emphasis in original).
+On this day internally displaced Palestinians would visit their former villages.
+Wakim Wakim, an attorney from Al-Bassa and a leading member of the Association for the Defense of the Rights of the Internally Displaced explains: "The day when Israel celebrates is the day we mourn."

 Most of the former villagers of al-Bassa (circa 95%) were pushed north towards Lebanon, concentrating in the Dbayeh refugee camp near Jounieh east of Beirut.
 Prior to and during the Lebanese Civil War, this camp suffered severe damage in the fighting and was largely destroyed, though it still has a population of some 4,233 people who are mostly Palestinian Christian refugees.
 Other former residents of Al-Bassa and the refugee camp in Lebanon ended up in Lansing, Michigan where they established an international village club and hold annual gatherings attended by over 300 people.

+The site was repopulated by Jewish immigrants and renamed as Betzet in 1951, and is today a part of the State of Israel.

 The village was inspected in 1992, when it was found that although most of the houses of Al-Bassa had been destroyed, a number of historic buildings survived, including two churches, a mosque, and a maqam.

 Landmarks

+Mosque

 According to Petersen, the mosque appears to be a relatively modern construct, probably built in the early 1900s.
 It consists of a tall square room with a flat roof supported by iron girders.
 There is a cylindrical minaret at the north-east corner.
 There are tall pointed windows on all four sides, and a mihrab in the middle of the south wall.
 At the time of the inspection, 1992, the building was used as a sheep pen.